 In order to use your daisies effectively, you need to be able to shorten them.
 This is done either using a fifi hook or a karabiner.
 A fifi is quick and simple but can come adrift if unweighted (not likely once you’ve used one for a while).
 A karabiner is totally secure but can be harder to unhitch if you’re in extremis.
 It comes down to trying both and deciding what works for you.

 Whatever you choose, it should be attached to your belay loop via a 25cm sling or length of cord or a lark’s footed sewn 30cm sling (most novice big wallers have this loop too short).

-Alpine aiders are slimmed down versions of full-on aiders.
+Alpine aiders are slimmed-down versions of full-on aiders.
 This creates a much cheaper and lightweight package with the drawbacks being they are less comfortable to stand in and not so robust.
-Alpine aiders are great for mostly free routes, or where weight and bulk is crucial (they can be stowed easily out the way on your harness).
+Alpine aiders are great for mostly free routes, or where weight and bulk are crucial (they can be stowed easily out the way on your harness).

 If you’re on a budget you could tie your own, but several metres of 19mm tape will only save you a few quid and I guarantee after one route you’ll be paying out for the real deal.
 If money is a real problem then just buy one set and have the second jumar using slings instead of aiders attached to the jumars.